Global markets up ahead of US inflation and Fed rate decision - ExBulletin

 Today, the recession has not arrived, and we are witnessing it in public market equity valuations via the recent rally, said Alexandra Wilson-Elizondo, deputy chief investment officer of multi-asset solutions at Goldman Sachs Asset.
 Management.

 In the bond market, yields initially fell after the inflation report, but then recovered.
-The 10-year Treasury yield rose to 3.79% from 3.74% on Monday night.
+The 10-year Treasury yield rose to 3.83% from 3.74% on Monday evening.
 It helps set the rates for mortgages and other large loans.

 In overseas markets, Hong Kong’s Hang Seng rose 0.6% after China’s central bank cut its one-week lending rate for the first time since last summer.
 This appears to reflect official concerns about the health of China’s economic recovery after weaker growth in factory and consumer activity.

 Support from the world’s second-largest economy has helped push up the price of crude oil, which has struggled over the past year on concerns about weaker demand.
-A barrel of US crude rose 3.5% to $69.44.
-Brent, the international standard, gained 3.4% to $74.28 a barrel.
+A barrel of US crude rose $2.30 to $69.42.
+Brent crude, the international standard, gained $2.45 to $74.29 a barrel.

-Inventories were slightly higher in much of the rest of Asia and Europe.
-Japan’s Nikkei 225 jumped 1.8%.

 AP Business Writers Matt Ott and Joe McDonald contributed.